freesewing/freesewing/markdown/org/docs/about/pledge/motivation/en.md

 Here's the tricky part: People give less once they know the money goes to charity.
 I wish it wasn't the case, but it is.

-So we're presenting [our subscription options](/community/join) like you would see on a for-profit site.
+So I'm presenting [the subscription options](/patrons/join) like you would see on a for-profit site.
 It seems more intuitive this way, and also just works better.

 Yes, everything is free, and the money doesn't actually go to paying the server bills